“Split Screen” – a little wordless comic I made in 2004

 Way back in 2004, Arnold and I were part of a Yahoo Group called “Hey!
 Comics” led by our good friend Ramon de Veyra.
 It consisted of a bunch of (mainly) non-mainstream-comic readers which made the mailing list a convenient outlet for friendly discussion about recent reads.

 Since there were writers & artists in the group, Ramon thought of putting out an anthology of *our own* works.
-I had never drawn & written a comic before save for a cheesy application letter to an ad agency after graduation.1.
+I had never drawn & written a comic before save for a cheesy application letter to an ad agency after graduation. ((That company DID NOT hire me, by the way lol)).
 I wanted to leave that expertise to Arnold but Ramon insisted that I try too.
 Arn encouraged me as well and advised me that perhaps I should draw from personal experience.
 So I came up with “Split Screen.”
 I don’t want to reveal too much but it’s basically a story about finding closure and moving on from a painful past.
 (In other words, #hugot) 🙂

 split screen comic by cynthia bauzon arre